nirabo/llm_dataset_builder/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+All PRs are automatically tested with:
+- Unit tests
+- Integration tests
+- Clippy lints
+- Code formatting checks

 ## License